marionettejs/backbone.marionette/readme.md

 the project's root folder.
 Then run `rake jasmine` to run the test suite, and load up http://localhost:8888 to see the test suite in action.

+## Tools Used

+I use a number of tools to build, test and maintain Marionette, including but not limited to:

 ### Formatted Documentation

 I'm using [DocumentUp.com](http://documentup.com) to